pattonsgirl/Spring2021-CEG3120/Projects/Project2/README.md

 ## AWS Play Time

 - Create a VPC on AWS.
-- Create an 2 EC2 instances.
+- Create 2 EC2 instances.
 Utilize an Linux AMI, use only free tier resources.
 - Attach an IP address to each.
 - Utilize Security Groups to lock down inbound cloud traffic
+    - Note: One screenshot of security rules is expected in `manual-mode.md`
     - Allow all traffic on all ports within the VPC subnet (likely 10.0.0.0/16)
     - Allow all traffic on ports 80 AND port 443 from the world
     - All SSH traffic only from your home network